 Description

-It's creamy, savory, summery and herbaceous.
-This French tomato pie is the lunch, light dinner, brunch or shower side you've been waiting for.
+It's flaky, cheesy, summery and herbaceous.
+This French tomato pie is the lunch, light dinner and brunch recipe you've been waiting for.

 Ingredients